-- Section 3.1 begins by outlining the impact of regulation on whether the mobile financial services sector will take-off at all and whether it will become competitive. - Turning then to the substantive regulatory issues, section 3.2 discusses prudential financial regulation, including safeguarding user funds, protecting against fraud, terrorism financing and money laundering.
+- Turning then to the substantive regulatory issues, section 3.2 discusses prudential financial regulation, including safeguarding user funds, protecting against fraud, terrorism financing and money laundering.
 This is chiefly the domain of the financial sector regulator, often the central bank.
 Countries are experimenting with different levels of regulation for different types of risk. - Section 3.3 looks at the importance of the agent network, and how to preserve the incentive for rapid rollout of agent networks without allowing exclusive arrangements to prevent competitors to enter the market successfully.
-These are matters where both the financial sector regulator and competition authority, if there is one, would naturally be involved. - Section 3.4 examines the connectivity problem where MNOs are both providing mobile financial services and providing telecommunication network services to competitors.
-Experience shows that there is a serious risk that MNOs with their own mobile money service may set pricing and other conditions of access for key telecommunication network services in a manner that excludes rivals.
-This concern over vertical integration and control over a bottleneck resource for downstream competitors is 'meat and potatoes' in telecommunication regulation and competition law.
+These are matters where both the financial sector regulator and competition authority, if there is one, would naturally be involved. - Section 3.4 examines the connectivity problem where MNOs are both providing mobile financial services and providing telecommunications network services to competitors.
+Experience shows that there is a serious risk that MNOs with their own mobile money service may set pricing and other conditions of access for key telecommunications network services in a manner that excludes rivals.
+This concern over vertical integration and control over a bottleneck resource for downstream competitors is 'meat and potatoes' in telecommunications regulation and competition law. - Section 3.5 then explores the question of account-to-account interoperability, meaning the ability to transfer funds from the mobile wallet account of one provider to that of another provider.
+This has important implications for network effects and prospects for competition. - In section 3.6, the paper takes up the use and availability of customer data for risk-related financial services, principally lending and insurance.
+This has implications for telecommunications regulators (as MNOs may have important relevant data), financial regulators (who want to ensure firms can manage risk appropriately) and competition regulators (who want to ensure all firms have access to resources necessary to compete). - Section 3.7 concludes the discussion of regulatory issues by focusing on consumer protection, including ensuring services provided to people who tend to have low financial literacy are provided with a reasonable level of transparency to enable them to make informed decisions.
+Questions of privacy and data protection and data security are also addressed, as are the need for complaint and dispute resolution processes.